panva/hpke/docs/interfaces/KEM.md

 `Promise`<{ `enc`: `Uint8Array`; `shared_secret`: `Uint8Array`; }>

-A promise resolving to an object containing the shared secret and encapsulated key
+A promise resolving to an object containing the shared secret and encapsulated secret

 ***